 - If applicable, submit final end of schooling testing results, such as the Caribbean Examination Council (CXC).

-Consideration may be given to waiving the TOEFL/IELTS requirement for an international freshman applicant who presents a composite SAT or ACT test score (English version) which meets the admission standard and also reflects a verbal score that demonstrates English proficiency.
+Consideration may be given to waiving the English proficiency testing requirement for an international freshman applicant who presents a composite SAT or ACT test score (English version) which meets the admission standard and also reflects a verbal score that demonstrates English proficiency.

 - Submit official translations of all documents and educational credentials if they are not in English.